-The city of Bogota, Colombia has an estimated 2014 population of around 8 million people in the Capital District and around 11 million people in the metro area.
+The city of Bogota, Colombia has an estimated 2018 population of around 8 million people in the Capital District and about 11 million people in the metro area.
 The 2005 census put the population density for the city at approximately 4,310 people per square kilometer.
 The rural area of the capital district only has about 15,810 inhabitants.

 Twenty districts form the neighborhoods of Bogota.
-Higher economic districts are located in the north and northeast, while lower economic neighborhoods are located in the south and southeast.
-The central, western and some northern districts are where the middle class reside.
+Higher financial districts are located in the north and northeast, while lower economic neighborhoods are found in the south and southeast.
+The central, western and some northern districts are where the middle class resides.
 The center of the city is laid out in traditional Spanish style settlements that are centered on a square or plaza.
 As you get farther away from the center of the city, the neighborhoods become more modern.

 Bogota was originally a settlement of indigenous people.
 The original indigenous people migrated to the area from Mesoamerica.
-The Spanish colonized it in 1553 and the population grew quickly to 18,161 inhabitants in the 1789 census.
-The population of Bogota has grown very quickly since the 1800’s.
+The Spanish colonized it in 1553, and the population multiplied to 18,161 inhabitants in the 1789 census.
+The population of Bogota has proliferated since the 1800s.

-Since 1800, the city has grown from around twenty two thousand people to eight million.
+Since 1800, the city has grown from around twenty-two thousand people to eight million.
 Part of this growth in population was due to the Catholic Church creating the diocese in Bogota.
 Another big factor in the growth of the city was immigration from the eastern highlands.
 Many displaced people have settled in Bogota.
-Growth was very high between 1800 and 2000, and then - after two hundred years - it started to slow.
+Growth was very high between 1800 and 2000 -maintaining growth rates of at least 9% with peak rates reaching nearly 200% over the years.
+After two hundred years - it started to slow.
 The city is still growing, though at a rate of between 2 and 9% per year.